 Finally, she lifted her head, her face wet.
 “I really cared for you, Frank.
 You weren’t like the others.
 Maybe because I sensed something, I couldn’t go through with it.”

 “Is that why you left me after only five days?”

 She nodded, her eyes swimming, pleading.

 I shook my head and smiled.
-“I wish I could believe you, Kaneel.
-But I felt your unease, your doubts.
+“I wish I could believe you, Kaneel, but I felt your unease and doubts.
 You were beginning to suspect what I was.
 You left to save yourself.”

 “I don’t want to die!”

-I knew she meant that, but it was too late.
+I knew she meant it, but I couldn’t undo death.
 It had been too late the minute Dan died.

 I felt better the next day.
-My hair was getting some of its color back and my skin tone was firmer.
-It would take some time before I was my old, mean self again, but that was all right.
+My hair had some of its color back and my skin tone felt firmer.
+It would take some time before I became my old, mean self again, but that was all right.
 I could wait.
-Waiting was easy when you had all the time in the world.
+Waiting came easy when I had all the time in the world.